quicwg/multipath/draft-ietf-quic-multipath.md

 Each Path ID-specific packet number space starts at packet number 0.
-When following the packet number encoding algorithm described in {{Section A.2 of QUIC-TRANSPORT}}, the largest packet number (largest_acked) that has been acknowledged by the peer in the Path ID-specfic packet number space is initially set to "None".
+When following the packet number encoding algorithm described in {{Section A.2 of QUIC-TRANSPORT}}, the largest packet number (largest_acked) that has been acknowledged by the peer in the Path ID-specific packet number space is initially set to "None".

 Using multiple packet number spaces requires changes in the way AEAD is applied for packet protection, as explained in {{multipath-aead}}.